Hon. Luis Felipe Restrepo

 My father and two of my siblings were born in Medellin, Colombia – my mother was born in Madrid, Spain.
 My parents and two of my siblings immigrated to the United States from Colombia when I was a young boy.
 Two of my siblings were born in the United States several years later.
 My community growing up was rich and diverse.
 My parents always emphasized the importance of our Hispanic culture and Spanish language, Spanish was always the primary language at home.
 Being bilingual and comfortable in both cultures was very helpful in my career as an attorney.
 My family valued public service and the importance of helping those that are not in a position to help themselves.

-Describe your journey to law school; what motivated you to enroll?
+Describe your journey to law school.
+What motivated you to apply?

 After graduating from college, I worked at a sports marketing firm where I met, among others, lawyers, accountants and marketing professionals.
 I came to appreciate the versatility a law degree offered.
 I also felt that a law degree would put me in a position to help those that did not have the same opportunities I had been afforded.